jelen--/RepData_PeerAssessment1/PA1_template.md

 median_daysteps <- median(clean_daysteps)
 ```

-The mean total number of steps taken per day is `median_daysteps`, and the median is `median_daysteps`.
+The mean total number of steps taken per day is 10765, and the median is 10765.

 ## What is the average daily activity pattern?